manavpthaker/canairy/README.md

 ## 🚨 What is Canairy?

-Canairy is a sophisticated early warning system that monitors 22 critical global indicators to help families prepare for potential disruptions before they impact daily life.
-Like a canary in a coal mine, it detects danger early - giving you time to act.
+Canairy is a **demonstration project** showcasing a sophisticated early warning system concept that monitors 22 critical global indicators.
+Built as a portfolio piece, it demonstrates full-stack development skills while exploring how families could prepare for potential disruptions.
+Like a canary in a coal mine, it illustrates how early detection systems could work.

 ### 🎯 Key Features

-- **🔍 Real-Time Monitoring**: Tracks 22 vital indicators across finance, supply chain, energy, and social domains
+- **🔍 Real-Time Monitoring**: Demonstrates tracking of 22 indicators (currently using mock data with real API integration ready)
-- **📰 Intelligent News Analysis**: AI-powered news filtering linked to specific risk indicators
+- **📰 Intelligent News Analysis**: News API integration for real headlines with simulated threat correlation
 - **📊 Advanced Visualization**: Interactive charts showing historical patterns and future projections
 - **🚦 4-Phase Alert System**: Clear escalation from normal operations to crisis response
 - **📱 Actionable Intelligence**: Specific steps to take based on current threat levels